tessamcdonnel/STAT-217-R-Course/chapter3.md

 To summarize categorical variables, we can use the `table()` function to see the frequency of occurences at each level of the categorical variable.

-To create a table, use the form:
+To create a table, use the format:

 `table(dataset$categ_var)`

 *** =instructions
+- summarize the *number of cylinders* variable `cyl` in the mtcars data set using the `table()` function
+- Click the 'Submit Answer' Button and take a look at the R output in the console.
 *** =hint
+Use the format from the lesson with mtcars instead of dataset, and cyl instead of categ_var
 *** =pre_exercise_code
 ```{r}